 Conserving islands and their birds

 Oceanic islands hold a disproportionately large amount of terrestrial biodiversity, yet are extremely vulnerable to introduced species: more than 90% of recent bird extinctions have been of island birds.
 Fortunately, eradicating invasive species can restore island ecosystems, provided there are strict controls on the subsequent import of people and materials.
 Birds are flagships for the conservation-management and restoration of island ecosystems.
-Our work focusses on South Africa’s Prince Edward Islands and the UK Overseas Territory of Tristan da Cunha and Gough Island.
+Our work centres on South Africa’s Prince Edward Islands and the UK Overseas Territory of Tristan da Cunha and Gough Island.

 This programme is mainly concerned with the impacts of introduced predators, especially House Mice Mus musculus, but also is involved in the eradication or control of introduced plants and invertebrates.
 The impacts of House Mice on seabirds were only discovered in the early 2000s, following research by Fitz students in collaboration with the Royal Society for the Protection of Birds (RSPB) at Gough Island.
 Since then, mice have been found to attack seabirds on Marion Island, and plans are underway to try to eradicate the species at both islands.
 The COVID-19 pandemic caused the postponement of the Gough Island Restoration Programme attempt to eradicate mice from the island from 2020 to 2021.
 However, on a more positive note, considerable progress was made with planning for the proposed mouse eradication on Marion Island, and action was taken against invasive species at Tristan da Cunha.

 Activities in 2020